 Blockages and leaks can be caused by the pipes themselves breaking down.
 Terracotta pipes can crack and suffer from displacement (where a joint perishes and a section of the pipe drops) and fibreglass pipes can actually become ‘squashed’ which reduces the size and stops water flowing.
 Subsidence can also compromise underground pipes.

 What you can do: Again, because it’s all underground it’s difficult to know if there is a problem unless you’re experiencing issues.
-A CCTV and visual survey from a professional is the only way to tell if there is a problem but it could be a better option than waiting until you get a sewage leak in the house.
+A survey using correlator technology by a professional is the only way to tell if there is a problem but it could be a better option than waiting until you get a sewage leak in the house.

 Often there will be indicators of a blockage before it becomes a major incident such as a sewage leak in the house or the garden.This includes things like water not draining away properly or bad smells coming from toilets and sinks.
 You may even see small amounts of water coming into low lying parts of the house such as cellars and this may be discoloured or smell foul.